 ‘Double the speed, half the price’ for broadband: Malaysia’s communications minister

-KUALA LUMPUR: New communications and multimedia minister Gobind Singh Deo said he will work towards achieving broadband connections that are “double the speed, half the price” for the people.
+KUALA LUMPUR: Malaysia's new communications and multimedia minister Gobind Singh Deo said he will work towards achieving broadband connections that are “double the speed, half the price”.

-He said the public had been complaining about the quality of broadband in Malaysia, which was far inferior to that of other developed countries.
+The public has complained about the quality of broadband in Malaysia, which Mr Gobind said is far inferior to that of other developed countries.

-Gobind, who started his first day in office on Wednesday (May 23), said he would look at various aspects including problems faced by telecommunications companies and find solutions to improve the quality of broadband services in the country.
+Mr Gobind, who started his first day in office on Wednesday (May 23), said he will look at various aspects including problems faced by telecommunications companies and find solutions to improve the quality of broadband services in the country.

 "If we look at broadband in other countries, the service provided differs greatly from what we (Malaysia) have, so there is no reason why we cannot emulate other systems from overseas.
 That's one thing I will try to do, (which is) also part of the 100 day plan," he said during a television interview.

-He added that he would also be holding a meeting with telecommunications companies to discuss the matter.
+He added that he will also hold a meeting with telecommunications companies to discuss the matter.

-Meanwhile, Gobind said he was also committed to ensuring freedom of the press, which included criticism of the government.
+Mr Gobind also said he is committed to ensuring freedom of the press, which includes criticism of the government.

-He said accurate news reports without bias would be able to better shape the minds of the people, thus leading Malaysia towards becoming a developed nation.
+Accurate news reports without bias will better shape the minds of the people, he said.

-Gobind added that Malaysian citizens were also mature enough to watch debates on television to gain a better understanding of the issues at hand.

 "In Pakatan Harapan (PH), we are advocating to uphold the principle of freedom for all parties, and an important aspect of this is the media.